reinhart1010/nix/docs/en/windows/wget.md

 # wget

 In PowerShell, this command may be an alias of `Invoke-WebRequest` when the original `wget` program (<https://www.gnu.org/software/wget>) is not properly installed.
-NOTE: if version command returns an error, PowerShell may have substituted this command with `Invoke-WebRequest`.
+Note: if version command returns an error, PowerShell may have substituted this command with `Invoke-WebRequest`.
 More information: <https://learn.microsoft.com/powershell/module/microsoft.powershell.utility/invoke-webrequest>.

 - View documentation for the original `wget` command: